Transformer and LLM

 • So they compute for these models & the largest llama2 models both the dev loss and accuracy

-• They extrapolate the scaling law with this relation, and get 405b parameters
+• Extrapolate the scaling law with this relation, and get 405b parameters

 Pretraining